UCMJ Article 134

 • the conduct was likely to produce death or grievous bodily harm to another person.

-Dueling is characterized by anyone who fights or promotes, or is concerned in or connives at fighting, a duel or who, having knowledge of a challenge sent or about to be sent, fails to report the facts promptly to the proper authority.
+Dueling is characterized by anyone who fights or promotes, or is concerned in or connives at fighting, a duel or who, knowing a challenge sent or about to be sent, fails to report the facts promptly to the proper authority.
 A conviction for dueling requires proof that:

 • the accused fought another person with deadly weapons;

-• the combat was for private reasons; and
+• the combat was for private reasons, knowing and

 • the combat was by prior agreement.